 Make-up and nail polish

 Your make-up should be conservative as well.
 Therefore, try to keep it to a minimum.
 In this case, less is more, and a natural look is always classy.

 A simple (but professional) top

 A conservative, neutral top is something that comes across as professional.
-For instance, you could try to wear a cardigan or blazer together with a button-down shirt.
-If you do this, you can always take the cardigan or blazer off if you decide that it does not really fit the interview environment.
+For instance, you could wear a cardigan or blazer with a button-down shirt.
+If you do this, you can always take the cardigan or blazer off if you decide it does not fit the interview environment.
 A blouse is also a good option to go with.

 A dress is always a proper option to go with.
 However, make sure that it’s an appropriate dress with a proper length.
 Go for a tailored dress that finishes at the knees.
 Neutral colors are the way to go.
 If your dress has open arms, you can choose to wear a blazer on top of it.

 A knee-length skirt in navy blue or another neutral color will give you the appropriate professional look that you’re looking for.
 On top, you can wear a button-down shirt.
 Another option is to wear khaki or cotton pants – just make sure that they’re tailored and look professional.

 In general, try to avoid wearing jeans to a job interview.
 Even though there are very nice pairs out there, it can still look ‘underdressed’ for the occasion.
 If you know the company culture is very casual, for instance, in the entertainment or fashion industry, you could go for it.
 However, make sure that you wear a dark wash slim fit without any rips in it.
 You can pair such jeans very well with a more formal blouse or blazer.

 To finish your business casual outfit, go with comfortable shoes with closed toes.
 Flats, pumps or low heels are all suitable options.
 Neutral colors, such as black or brown colored variants, are good options.